 Orielton Homestead was once famous for its imposing grandeur and 26 rooms.
 Peacocks reportedly strutted around the lawns and there was a carriage loop enclosing an aviary of colourful birds.

-In over 190 years, Orielton had 13 owners, beginning with Edward Lord, a government official, entrepreneur, smuggler and person of reported dubious character.
+Over more than 190 years, Orielton had 13 owners beginning with Edward Lord, a government official, entrepreneur, smuggler and person of reported dubious character.
 Lord sold his land in 1822 with much controversy as each of his neighbours claimed that he had sold the property to them.

 In 1847, Orielton Homestead notably housed the first Australian-born poet to publish a volume of verse – Charles Tompson.
 However, the homestead’s glory days truly began in 1899, when it became the private sanctuary of the legendary widow, Mrs Harriet Beard, the mother of Tamboroora and Hill End.
 It was during her occupancy that the extensive renovations reached grand proportions, with 14-foot high ceilings and northern, central and southern wings.
 In addition to the peacocks, the estate was said to have caged monkeys on the grounds.